aws-samples/aws-security-reference-architecture-examples/solutions/macie/macie-org/README.md

 **Description:**

-All resources are deployed via CloudFormation Stack created by the management account StackSet
+All resources are deployed via CloudFormation Stack created by the Management account StackSet

 **Configuration:**